hdShang/arxiv-daily/docs/cs-LG/2025-09-10/papers/250908756v1-using-ai-to-optimize-patient-transfer-and-resource-utilization-durin.md

 ---
 layout: default
-title: Using AI to Optimize Patient Transfer and Resource Utilization During Mass-Casualty Incidents: A Simulation Platform
+title: "Using AI to Optimize Patient Transfer and Resource Utilization During Mass-Casualty Incidents: A Simulation Platform"
 ---

 # Using AI to Optimize Patient Transfer and Resource Utilization During Mass-Casualty Incidents: A Simulation Platform